Submissions

 Conferences and Proceedings:

-[1] Author, “Title of article,” in Abbreviated Name of the Conf., (location of the conference is optional), (Month and day(s) if provided) year, pp. xxx-xxx.
+K. Author, “Title of article,” in Abbreviated Name of Conf., Editor Name, Location of the conference is optional, (Month and day(s) if provided) year, pp. xxx-xxx (or article number), [Online].
+Available: site/path/file

 Books (Online):

-[1] Author, “Title of chapter in the book,” in Title of Published Book, xth ed.
-The City of Publisher, State, Country: Abbrev. of Publisher, year, ch. x, sec. x, pp. xxx–xxx.
+K. Author, “Title of chapter in the book,” in Title of Published Book, edition (if not first).
+City of Publisher, Country: Abbrev. of Publisher, year, pp. xxx–xxx.
 [Online].
-Available: http://setjournal.com
+Available: http://www.web.com

 Patent: